fwangboulder/Project_Item_Catalog/README.md

 categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their items.

+This alumni app provides alumni information for different universities currently working in different companies.
+It will be good to check where graduates go and if you need a refer for a job.
+Easy to find them!
+You can login with your google account or facebook account and add more information if you want.

 Key words: Flask, RESTful web application, OAuth authentication, HTTP, Bootstrap,
             Python, CSS, HTML